Counselling and Supporting Refugees

 - Help with documents and forms (e.g. registration and re-registration, vacation semesters)

-Refugees can easily enroll for free as guest auditors at Hochschule Merseburg and make use of the library.
+Refugees can easily enroll as guest auditors at Hochschule Merseburg and make use of the library.

 Our Buddy Service is designed to make it easier for our international exchange students to quickly get accommodated and feel at home in Merseburg.
 The “buddies” are German and international students from the university who are familiar with Merseburg and the university.
 They help incoming international students with the formalities of registering with the city and daily life issues.
 They also organize trips and other social events.